 Feeding a raccoon is easier than you think because they will eat almost anything.
-You’ve probably got leftover dog food from Fido laying around that they’d like.
+You’ve probably got leftover dog food from Fido that they’d like.

 Maybe some table scraps from dinner that night?
 Whatever it is, the raccoon will devour it without a second thought.
-Just make sure it doesn’t contain chocolate, which might be hazardous to the animals.
-It doesn’t hurt to keep a bowl of water handy, as raccoons enjoy the water with their food.
+Just ensure it doesn’t contain chocolate, which might be hazardous to the animals.
+Keeping a bowl of water handy doesn’t hurt, as raccoons enjoy the water with their food.

 Step 3 – Be patient

-It won’t be long before you spot the raccoon start munching.
-They’ll normally appear at the edge of darkness, masked, and attack the meal without hesitation.
+It won’t be long before you spot the raccoon and start munching.
+They’ll typically appear masked at the edge of darkness and attack the meal without hesitation.